 Hold this thought: Our income is our nonprofit’s responsibility.

 #2: We have income challenges.
 We’ll deal later.

 Healthy nonprofits collect more income opportunities than those in downward spirals.
 If your nonprofit continues to wait and shrink, you or your successor will close its doors.
-People will loose their jobs.
+People will lose their jobs.
 Your customers will not receive services.
-Your website will disappear but your Internet shadow will remain.
+Your website will disappear, but your Internet shadow will remain.
 Can this happen?
-After two decades of work, in the last year I’ve seen more nonprofit Internet phantoms than ever.
+After two decades of work, in the last year, I’ve seen more nonprofit Internet phantoms than ever.

 Hold this thought: Now is the perfect time to grow income.